 4. Actually use engagement tools

 Consider ways to engage with your online audience.
 Most platforms make it easy to include polls (before, during, and after your presentation).
 You could also try offering downloadable PDFs of key data presented – this can be as simple as placing a link in the event chat.
 If your talk is data-dense, try sending a one-page primer document with links for further reading before or after your webinar.
 Every webinar should also include at least one Q&A session so participants can engage with the speaker.
 Why not try to break up a longer presentation with a short Q&A in the middle?

 Speaking of Q&A sessions, be sure to generate starter questions prior to your webinar in case your live audience is slow to ask questions.
 These starter questions get your Q&A going and can lead to more insightful questions from the audience.
 It’s helpful to have a colleague or two on hand to sort through the incoming questions to ensure that the most pertinent questions are being fed to the speaker to answer live.

 For the time being, webinars are here to stay as we strive to stay up to date on the new research, tools, and technology being developed.
 A well-executed webinar can serve many purposes, including lead generation, customer education, and the development of evergreen video assets.
+Just check out our work with Fabric Genomics.
 If this feels overwhelming, consider hiring a webinar hosting partner.
 Samba Scientific offers various webinar packages with services including promotion, hosting, and video editing.